By Michael Marron-Stearns, MD, CPC, CFPC

 - MIPS performance category weightings have changed, and the Cost category is now weighted at 10 percent.
 Quality will be weighted at 50 percent, down from 60 percent in the 2017 performance year.
 The ACI category is weighted at 25 percent and the Improvement Activities category is weighted at 15 percent.
 Neither the ACI nor the Improvement Activity weightings changed in 2018.

 - Performance thresholds will influence payment adjustments.
 The MIPS Performance Threshold that is used to determine negative, neutral, and positive payment adjustments has been raised from three points to 15 points for the 2018 performance period.
 The MIPS Additional Positive Payment Adjustment’s Performance Threshold for exceptional performance remains at 70 points.
 Practices that achieve a MIPS score of 70 or more points are eligible for positive payment adjustments drawn from a $500 million annual fund.
-Figure 2 provides an estimate of positive payment adjustments in 2020 based on MIPS scores achieved in 2018.
-MIPS scores of between 15 and 70 points will likely receive small positive payment adjustments of between 0.1 percent and 1 percent.
+The figure below provides an estimate of positive payment adjustments in 2020 based on MIPS scores achieved in 2018.
+MIPS scores of between 15 and 70 points will likely receive small positive payment adjustments of between 0.1 percent and 0.5 percent.
 Practices that reach a threshold of 70 points will receive an additional 0.5 percent positive payment adjustment through the additional payment adjustment.
-A MIPS score of 85 points is anticipated to result in a positive payment adjustment of 6 percent or higher.
-Practices that have a perfect score of 100 points may receive positive payment adjustments of approximately 12 percent.
-These payment adjustments will be applied to all Medicare Part B claims submitted during calendar year 2020.
+A MIPS score of 85 points is anticipated to result in a positive payment adjustment of approximately 1.5 percent, although the exact figure may be higher or lower depending on performance across the entire spectrum of MIPS participants.
+Practices that have a perfect score of 100 points may receive positive payment adjustments of approximately three percent.
+These payment adjustments will be applied to all allowable Medicare Part B charges submitted during calendar year 2020.

 - The Cost category (10 percent weighting in 2018) will influence MIPS scores.
 For the 2018 performance period CMS will base cost performance on the Medicare Spending per Beneficiary (MSPB) and total per capita cost measures, when applicable.
 Cost measures are risk adjusted based on demographics and clinical conditions.
 This will place renewed emphasis on provider disease coding and supporting documentation.
-As noted previously, CMS will collect Cost data (through submitted claims) that will be used to assess performance starting on January 1, 2018.
+As noted previously, CMS will collect Cost data (through submitted claims) that will be used to assess performance between January 1, 2018 and December 31, 2018.

 - The use of both the 2014 and 2015 Edition Certified EHR Technologies (CEHRT) will qualify for ACI category reporting in 2018.
 However, all practices will need to use 2015 CEHRT in 2019 (based on the current rule).
 Practices that use 2015 Edition CEHRT for a continuous 90-day or longer period in 2018 will receive a 10 percent bonus in the ACI category.